 If you’ve just started out playing guitar, we all want a reliable and solid performing amplifier.
 One of those I’d like to recommend is the Orange Crush35RT.

 One of the things I liked about this model is ease of operation.
-It comes with two-foot changeable channels, adding to convenience of use.
+It comes with two-foot changeable channels, adding to the convenience of use.

 More so, the amp for beginners features a wide range of tones for extreme versatility.
 In addition, the Crush35RT packs the CabSim circuit, which emulates the power of a 4×12″ cabinet, via the line or headphone output.